-What happens if you need to stop taking CAB LA during the injection period?
+What happens if you need to stop taking CAB LA?

-During the open-label part of the study, if you stop taking CAB LA because of a safety concern we will offer you TDF/FTC for 48 more weeks to cover the CAB LA "tail".
-If you remember, this is to protect you from potentially developing resistant HIV infection if you become HIV infected while the levels of CAB in your blood are decreasing.
+During the open-label part of the study, if you stop taking CAB LA for any reason we will offer you TDF/FTC for 48 more weeks to cover the CAB LA "tail".
+This is to protect you from potentially developing resistant HIV infection if you become HIV infected while the levels of CAB in your blood are decreasing.
 We know from our HPTN 084 study results that this risk is very small.
-Please note that that we will only cover the tail for this sub-group of women who stop CAB LA early.
-While you are taking TDF/FTC, you will return the clinic for a total of five more visits spaced 12 weeks apart.
+We will only cover the tail for this sub-group of women who stop CAB LA early.
+While you are taking TDF/FTC, you will return the clinic for a total of five visits spaced 12 weeks apart.
 At that point, your participation in the study will end.
 If you prefer, we can refer you to a local HIV prevention program for ongoing PrEP access.